 \section{Preliminaries}

-In this section, we recall some important results on multilevel multiobjective linear programming, and present the direct method of support also called the adaptive method for solving multiobjective linear programming problems with bounded variables, and we will set some notations.
-For more details, see \cite{kaci,YU}. \begin{notation}$\;$\\ \begin{itemize} \item For any $x\in S$, we use $x_{i}$ to indicate its $i^{\text{th}}$ coordinate, also called its $i^{\text{th}}$ component, and we define the following sets of indexes:
+In this section, we recall some important results on multilevel multiobjective linear programming and present the adaptive method which is a variant of the direct support method for solving multiobjective linear programming problems with bounded variables, we will also set some notations.
+For more details, see \cite{kaci,YU}. \begin{notation} For any $x\in S$, we use $x_{i}$ to indicate its $i^{\text{th}}$ coordinate, also called its $i^{\text{th}}$ component, and we define the following sets of indexes:

 This will allow us to write the partition of $x$ and $A$ as follows:

 and